Find answers to your pricing questions in the following categories:

-When should I switch to a paid subscription plan?
+When should I subscribe to a paid plan?

-When your app leaves the prototype/testing phase and is being put to use in a real environment, you should subscribe to a paid plan.
+When your app leaves the prototype testing phase and is ready to be deployed and shared with other users, you should subscribe to a paid plan.
 See When should I subscribe to a paid plan?

-Can I change my plan at any time?
+Can I change my subscription at any time?

-Yes, you can change your plan or number of licenses at any time, even switch back to a free account if your app is not going to be in use for a certain period of time.
-Your charges are pro-rated.
+Yes, you can change your subscription or number of licenses at any time, even switch back to a free account if your app is not going to be in use for a certain period of time.
+Your charges are prorated.
 If a plan change lowers your charge, you will have a credit applied to your next monthly bill.
 See Upgrade or change your subscription or number of licenses.